mhaugrud/msumcspy/_sources/Lists/ListComprehensions.rst

 The expression describes each element of the list that is being built.
 The ``for`` clause iterates through each item in a sequence.
-The items are filtered by the ``if`` clause if there is one.
+The items are filtered by the if-clause if there is one.
 In the example above, the ``for`` statement lets ``val`` take on all the values in the list ``mylist``.
 Each value is then squared before it is appended to the list that is being built.
 The result is a list of squares of the values in ``mylist``.

 .. admonition:: Extend the program ...

-   - In line 2, add an **if** clause to the list comprehension so that only numbers greater than 2 will appear in the list that is built.
+   - In line 2, add an if-clause to the list comprehension so that only numbers less than 3 will be squared.
 Run.
    - On line 3, call the ``sum`` function using ``sqlist`` as the argument and display the result.

 To write the ``primes_upto`` function we will use the ``is_prime`` function to filter the sequence of integers coming from the ``range`` function.
 In other words, for every integer from 2 up to but not including ``n``, if the integer is prime, keep it in the list.